South African Class Afro 4000: Construction

 The Euro 4000 locomotive was designed to operate throughout Europe and is 4264 mm high above the railhead.
 During the tendering and negotiating process, PRASA submitted a loading gauge specification which called for a maximum height of 4140 mm.
 Since the latter height was feasible by only modifying the detachable roof structures and some components without affecting the carbody structure or requiring major modifications, Vossloh España proceeded with the locomotive design once the contract was signed.

-The Transnet Freight Rail loading gauge specification which had been submitted during the tender phase when only the Euro Dual electro-diesel locomotive was being considered in the scope of the contract, was one which made special allowance for the pantographss on electric locomotives to exceed the actual maximum height of 3965 mm.
+The Transnet Freight Rail loading gauge specification which had been submitted during the tender phase when only the Euro Dual electro-diesel locomotive was being considered in the scope of the contract, was one which made special allowance for the pantographs on electric locomotives to exceed the actual maximum height of 3965 mm.
 The loading gauge specification for diesel-electric locomotives and other rail vehicles, specifying a maximum height of 3965 mm above the railhead, was submitted to the manufacturer in October 2013 after the locomotive design was completed.
 The two loading gauge versions are identical in respect of roof profile and height, and differ only in respect of the special provision for the pantographs on electric locomotives to exceed the prescribed maximum height.

 Since reducing the locomotive height to 3965 mm would require a complete re-design of the vehicle equipment and the carbody structure and since the Afro 4000 locomotive, as already designed, would fit into the first submitted loading gauge for electric locomotive pantographs, PRASA accepted the locomotive design at the 4140 mm height.